 This block takes as input two equal sized matrices x and y, where each element represents one component of a 2D vector in an orthonormal basis vector space.
-For each array element at row j and column k the block computes the phase angle of the vector (x{ik} , y{ik}), in radians or degrees.
+For each array element at row y and column y the block computes the phase angle of the vector (x{ik}, y{ik}), in radians or degrees.